eraeco/joy/README.md

 Now your app, and all data underneath it, can only be edited by you when you are logged in.

- # Schema
+ # Types

-You will be able to declare your app's data types inline, with your HTML template, and it will automatically enforce and validate input.
+You will be able to declare your app's data types and schema inline, with your HTML template, and it will automatically enforce and validate input.

 This feature is not yet available.